learnbyexample/cli-computing/cli_computing.md

 Some commands and scripts can take more than few minutes to complete, and you might still need to continue using the shell.
 If you are not dependent on the current shell environment, you could just open another shell instance and continue working.

 Another option is to push the job to the background, either at the time of command invocation itself or after the fact.
 Make sure to redirect standard output and error to avoid interfering with your continued interactive usage.
-Appending an `&` character to the command will execute it in the background.
+Appending `&` to the command will execute it in the background.

 ```bash
 $ tkdiff ip.txt ip.txt.bkp &